-Second, students' communication skills will be addressed by examining other courses and assignments wherein students write and receive feedback.
+Also, students' communication skills will be addressed by examining other courses and assignments wherein students write and receive feedback.
 The faculty will provide input on those assignments so that they are implemented in a way that is likely to improve students' written communication skills.
 The examination of these assignments will take place in the Fall semester of 2016 and syllabi suggestions will be offered for courses beginning in the Spring, 2017 semester.

 The action plan also includes two action items that addresses the overall program.
-First, the program assessment for all student learning outcomes will be completed by the end of January, 2017.
+First, the program assessment for all student learning outcomes will be completed in accordance with the attached assessment schedule.
 The entire HDFS faculty will be included in this effort and enable the faculty to assess the program holistically.
-Second, the assessment plan itself will be refined concurrently and also completed by the end of January 2017.
+Second, the assessment plan itself will be refined.
 The concurrent refinements of the program and the assessment plan will ensure that the assessment plan is specific, as well as an effective and valid measure of student learning outcomes.